louiscyphre/apl/README.md

 This is our project in automated planning (apl), we modified existing code of fast-downward planner, for more info take a look on LazyOptimizationPlanner.pdf in project tree.
+## License

+The following directories are not part of Lazy Optimization Planner as covered by this license:

+    ./fast-downward/src/search/ext

+For the rest, the following license applies: [GPL-3.0]()https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Overview